krutinpolra/krutinpolra/README.md

 - 👋 Hi, I’m @krutinpolra
-- 👀 I’m interested in game designing
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning computer programming and analysis at seneca
 - 📫 How to reach me mail: krutinpolra1444@gmail.com